-Nisha Kurani is a Senior Policy Analyst for the Program on the ACA.
-Her work examines health system costs, affordability, and access to care.
-Her work on the Peterson-Kaiser Health System Tracker involves research, data analysis, data visualization, and writing about the performance of the U.S. health system over time and in comparison to other countries.
+Nisha Kurani was a Senior Policy Analyst for the Program on the ACA.
+Her work examined health system costs, affordability, and access to care.
+Her work on the Peterson-Kaiser Health System Tracker involved research, data analysis, data visualization, and writing about the performance of the U.S. health system over time and in comparison to other countries.

 Prior to joining the Program on the ACA, Nisha worked on the Women’s Health Policy program.
 Aside from her work at KFF, Nisha has also worked at the U.S. Congressional agency, the Medicaid and CHIP Payment and Access Commission, as well as Housing and Economic Rights Advocates, where she focused on consumer protections, and the University of California, Berkeley.

 She holds a Master of Public Policy degree from the University of California, Berkeley, and a Bachelor of Science degree from the University of California, San Diego.